-Chattanooga has always been music city.
+Chattanooga has always been a music city.
 From the jazz and blues of “The Big 9” era to bluegrass and fiddle music, the city’s location has made it easy for generations of music fans to gather in a centralized location.

 Nobody embodies the rich history of Chattanooga’s past while having a foot planted firmly in the present like Lon Eldridge.
 His focus on traditional music — ragtime, blues and jazz — permeates nearly fiber of his personality.
 His band, 9th Street Stompers, performs regularly around the city and beyond.
 And in 2020, Eldridge released a new album — “The Island” — featuring a host of prominent Chattanooga musicians.

-We asked Eldridge about Chattanooga’s music scene post pandemic, what makes Chattanooga special and some of his favorite venues to play in the city.
+We asked Eldridge about Chattanooga’s music scene post-pandemic, what makes Chattanooga special and some of his favorite venues to play in the city.

 What will Chattanooga’s music scene look like post-pandemic?
 Better?
 More connected?
 Worse?